UPDATED: October 31, 2022

-Another Uncontrolled Chinese Rocket Body is Plummeting to Earth.
+Another Uncontrolled Chinese Rocket Body is Falling Toward Earth.
 Any Questions?

 On April 29, 2021, China launched the first module, Tianhe, of its Tiangong space station on their heaviest rocket to date, the Long March 5B.
 The rocket body traveled with the module to orbit, resulting in an uncontrolled reentry of the rocket’s core stage.
 The rocket’s path crossed several populated areas and captured the world’s attention before eventually landing in the Indian Ocean near the Maldives on May 8.

-This past Sunday, July 24, 2022, the second module of the space station, Wentian, launched on an identical Long March 5B rocket.
+On Monday, Oct.
+31, 2022, the third module of the space station, Mengtian, launched again on a Long March 5B rocket.
 At this point, it appears that the launch is similar to previous flights with an uncontrolled reentry of the rocket body expected.

 As we wait to learn more, we are sharing some of the best questions we’ve received from debris watchers around the world, answered by our resident space debris expert, Marlon Sorge.

 Follow us on twitter @AerospaceCorp for reentry updates as they happen and to submit your questions.